percona/everest-doc/docs/administer/manage_namespaces.md

 `--operator.xtradb-cluster=<bool>`

-`--take-ownership` - Allows Everest to manage an existing Kubernetes namespace by adding the necessary labels.
-Without this flag, Everest will attempt to create the namespace and throw an error if it already exists.
+`--take-ownership` - Allows Percona Everest to manage an existing Kubernetes namespace by adding the necessary labels.
+Without this flag, Percona Everest will attempt to create the namespace and throw an error if it already exists.
 Use this flag to take over an existing namespace.

+!!! note
+    The `everestctl install` command allows you create database namespaces during the initial installation.
+However, it cannot be rerun to add more database namespaces.
+To create additional database namespaces after installation, use the namespaces add command.`

+    - To provision a DB namespace after installation, use the command `everestctl namespaces add`.

+    - You may choose to skip the DB namespace installation in the `everestctl install` command.

 ??? example "Example"
     ```sh